JaviMars91/Create-an-Id-card-form/README.md

 # Create-an-Id-card-form
-(HTML, CSS, JavaScript) Form that creates a simple ID card.
+(HTML, CSS, JavaScript) Form that generates into an ID card.